DaHoC/Java2Bndtools/README.md

 * 1.0.0 Incremental version

 ## License
-TODO
+See LICENSE file

 ## Open issues & to-do
-1. Support incremental builds to some extent
+1. Support incremental builds to some extent if possible
 1. Integrate correct progress meter (currently unused)
 1. Show context menu to add/remove the QiviconBndBuilder nature only for matching projects
 1. Provide a good way to ship this plugin to team developers
 1. Add installation instructions and add feature and updatesite projects to SCM
-1. Check if there is nothing preventing this project to become open-source, settle for software license
+1. Check if there is nothing preventing this project to become open-source